xt67/SoroOne-main/CONTRIBUTING.md

 # Contributing to SoroOne

 Thank you for your interest in contributing to SoroOne!
 We welcome contributions from developers of all skill levels.
+SoroOne is an AI-powered data analytics mobile app built with React Native and Expo, featuring local Ollama Mistral AI integration.

 ## 🚀 Getting Started